cytopia/sweany/README.md

      + multi-languages have been made available through two different concepts (which can also be used together)
 	 + XML-Files:
 	   - create an xml file for each language
-	     - you can then access it in all controller (page, block, layout) via $this->language
+	     - you can then access it in all controller (page, block, layout) via $this->core->language
 		 - Sweany will also automatically self-validate the correctness and availability of all xml files on the fly
 	 + t()-function (database approach):
 	   - simply put all text to be translated inside the t()-function (in english language)